zamanianlab/ZamanianLabDocs/docs/protocols/General/Confocal_Microscope/Confocal_Microscope.md

 # Confocal Microscopy

-1. Reserve confocal time on the Confocal Microscope calendar (email leandro.teixeira@wisc.edu to be added).
+1. Reserve confocal time on the Confocal Microscope calendar.

-    a.
 When adding your time to the calendar, you must include which lasers you will be using in the description section of the calendar event.
 This will allow the user before you to know which lasers to leave on when they depart.

 2. Get key to the confocal room (labeled in black) from Kathy or Kendra.

-3. Go to confocal room (#2433) in SVM.
+The confocal is housed at SVM Room #2433.

-4. Turn on the 5 buttons/switches in order (1-5).
+3. Turn on the 5 buttons/switches in order (1-5).

-5. Login using your SVM login information (email leandro.teixeira@wisc.edu beforehand to ensure you have access to the computer).
+4. Login using your SVM login information (email leandro.teixeira@wisc.edu beforehand to ensure you have access to the computer).

-6. Open LAS X
+5. Open LAS X

-7. Retain the default settings (Config: machine; Microscope: DMI9000;
+6. Retain the default settings (Config: machine; Microscope: DMI9000;
 Resonant: Off; Customized Settings: Off).
 Press OK.

-8. Select “No” when asked to initialize the stage (unless you are doing tile-scanning).
+7. Select “No” when asked to initialize the stage (unless you are doing tile-scanning).

-9. To load your slide onto the microscope, push the top of the microscope back and adjust the stage to lock in the slide.
+8. To load your slide onto the microscope, push the top of the microscope back and adjust the stage to lock in the slide.

-10. Microscope use:
+9. Microscope use:

     a.
 Change the objective using LAS X (40x and 60x are oil immersion).